We Partner with Schools

 What Dental Access Carolina Offers

 Dental Access Carolina works with the school nurses or other representatives to identify eligible children and to obtain parental consent for treatment.
-We determine a schedule which works best for each school district based on their individual needs and desires.
-While we have found that our program works best when we are the exclusive providers of this type of service in a district, we have also worked in conjunction with other organizations.
+We determine a schedule that works best for each school based on its individual needs, ensuring that we see every student throughout the school year.
+We prioritize close communication with both school representatives and parents so that everyone stays informed on all scheduled treatment.

 A Unique Service

-Dental Access Carolina provides all dental treatment on school property using mobile clinics designed by Dr. Reese.
-Patient visits are coordinated through the school nurse or other administrators in order to minimize missed class time.
-The unique services provided by Dental Access Carolina eliminate the need for patient travel.
-Travel can be a significant barrier to service for children whose parents cannot afford to miss work or do not have transportation.
-By making dental care accessible, Dental Access Carolina has developed a way to provide a much needed service to a segment of the population that is presently underserved.
-Their success has earned them the distinction of being used as adjunct teaching facilities for the Medical University of SC, College of Dental Medicine.
+Dental Access Carolina provides comprehensive dental services during the school day using our fleet of mobile clinics designed by Dr. Reese.
+We coordinate with the school nurse or other administrators to minimize missed class time.
+Our one-of-a-kind dental practice eliminates the need for patient travel - a significant barrier to service for children whose parents cannot afford to miss work or do not have transportation.
+By making dental care much more accessible, we are able to improve the well-being of both children and parents alike.

 There is a Need